noahehall/theBookOfNoah/0current/scripting.md

   2. bash executes the found cmd in a separate execution environment
     - can be a function, builtin, or an executable in the path list
   3. if execution fails because the file is not executable/not a directory it is assumed to be a shell script
-  4. if the cmd was not begun asyncrhonously, the shell waits for the cmd to complete and collects the exit status
+  4. if the cmd was not begun asyncrhonously (i.e. in the background), the shell waits for the cmd to complete and collects the exit status

 ## shell expansion
   - `brace expansion`
   - `tilde expansion`